viruzx/cdj-messenger/README.md

 git clone https://viruzx@bitbucket.org/viruzx/cdj-messenger.git
 cd cdj-messenger
 npm install

+#With node
 node index.js orchestrate_api_key

+#With supervisor
+supervisor index.js -- orchestrate_api_key
 ```
 #Security
 The way we proceed to secure the chat is simple.
 The client requires a username, password and a key which is generated randomly.